artob/ar.to/2010/08/red-blood-white-snow.md

 was not actually dropping bombs but merely delivering food to the starving Finns, the Finns began calling the air bombs _Molotov bread baskets_.

-Facing mass formations of Red Army tanks, the Finnish Army borrowed the design of an impromptu incendiary device that had been used for the first time in the just-concluded Spanish Civil War of 1936-39.
+Facing mass formations of Red Army tanks, the Finnish Army borrowed and improved the design of an impromptu incendiary device that had been used for the first time in the just-concluded Spanish Civil War of 1936-39.
 They began attacking the advancing tanks with _"Molotov cocktails"_ which were, with characteristic Finnish laconic wit, meant to repay Molotov's generous gift of bread with the reciprocal gift of an alcoholic beverage -- _"a drink to go with the food"_, as they joked.

-The Molotov cocktail was simply a glass bottle semi-filled with a mixture of sticky flammable liquid, usually based on gasoline or alcohol and thickened with soap or tar.
+The original Molotov cocktail was simply a glass bottle semi-filled with a mixture of sticky flammable liquid, usually based on gasoline or alcohol and thickened with soap or tar.
 The mouth of the bottle was stoppered with a cork and a cloth rag fixed securely around the cork.
 The weapon was used by soaking the rag in a flammable liquid immediately prior to use and then lighting the rag and hurling the bottle at the target.
 The bottle shattered on impact, spilling the flammable contents all over the target which the burning rag then ignited.

 Cheap and simple to make in an emergency from a bottle of vodka and some hand soap, the Molotov cocktail proved highly effective against the Soviet